-Massachusetts liquidity is adequate, following some actions to rebuild its Stabilization Fund balance after draws during the economic downturn.
-Future fund draws would reflect the commonwealth's challenges in getting to structural balance and eliminating the use of one-time resources in the budget.
+Massachusetts' liquidity is adequate following some actions to rebuild its Stabilization Fund balance after draws during the economic downturn.
+Future fund draws would reflect the Commonwealth's challenges in getting to structural balance and eliminating the use of one-time resources to balance its budget.

-The Commonwealth is required to deposit the entire year-end surplus and any tax revenue from excess capital gains into the Stabilization Fund, with 5% of the amount deposited then transferred to the State Retiree Benefits Trust Fund and 5% transferred to the commonwealth's Pension Liability Fund.
-The deposit of excess capital gains revenues into the Stabilization Fund was suspended in fiscal 2015 and fiscal 2016.
-The commonwealth is also required to deposit certain one-time settlements and judgments into the Stabilization Fund.
+The Commonwealth is required to deposit the entire year-end surplus and any tax revenue from excess capital gains into the Stabilization Fund, with 5% of the amount deposited then transferred to the State Retiree Benefits Trust Fund and 5% transferred to the Commonwealth's Pension Liability Fund.
+The Commonwealth is also required to deposit certain one-time settlements and judgments into the Stabilization Fund.
+However, the deposit of excess capital gains revenues into the Stabilization Fund was suspended in fiscal 2015 and fiscal 2016, while there were no transfers in 2017 since collections did not exceed the threshold.

-After drawing the Stabilization Fund balance during the economic downturn and then suspending deposits of excess capital gains into the fund more recently, the commonwealth ended fiscal 2016 with a balance of \$1.29 billion.
-Based on market performance, the commonwealth does not project a deposit in fiscal 2017, but it also does not plan a Stabilization Fund draw.
-The governor's budget is estimating \$51.5 million will be deposited in 2018.
+After drawing the Stabilization Fund balance during the economic downturn and then suspending deposits of excess capital gains into the fund more recently, the Commonwealth ended fiscal 2017 with a balance of \$1.30 billion.
+The budget projects a deposit of \$79 million in fiscal 2018, with the fund anticipated to grow to \$1.38 billion by the end of the fiscal year.